Usage Policy

 - Processing personal information for purposes incompatible with the original collection purpose

-- Circumventing individual privacy rights or consent requirements
+- Circumventing individual privacy rights, lawful-basis requirements, or consent requirements where consent is required

 - Creating profiles for marketing purposes without explicit consent